Maega/RatchetHax/README.md

     * Only *v19.x* has been tested but most recent versions should work fine.
 * A PS2 Emulator
     * Memory addresses are currently tested on *PCSX2 1.6.0*, offsets *may* need to be adjusted for other emulators.
+* *or* a PS3 Emulator
+    * Memory address are offset by *0x300000000* bytes which should be compatible with most versions of *RPCS3*.

-## Quick Start
+## Trainer Quick Start

-*This section is intended as a quick guide to get started for beginners on Windows who aren't familiar with Node.js or the command line.*
+*This section is intended as a quick guide to get started with the included trainer for beginners on Windows who aren't familiar with Node.js or the command line.*

 1. Install [Node.js](https://nodejs.org/en) if it's not already installed
 2. [Download](https://github.com/ParadoxEpoch/RatchetHax/archive/refs/heads/main.zip) the RatchetHax project code